 Figure 2.
-Fast EvaGreen® qPCR Master Mix was used to amplify a fragment of Z3276 from 10 ng, 1 ng, 100 pg, 10 pg, or 1 pg of E. coli O157:H7 gDNA (ATCC).
+Fast EvaGreen® qPCR Master Mix was used to amplify a fragment of invA from 10 ng, 1 ng, 100 pg, 10 pg, or 1 pg of S. $\it enterica$ gDNA (ATCC).
 The real-time PCR was performed on a RotorGeneQ (Qiagen).

 Figure 3.
-Melt curve analysis of the Z3276 real-time PCR product generated in Figure 2, from 1 ng of E. coli O157:H7 gDNA input.
+Melt curve analysis of the invA real-time PCR product generated in Figure 2, from 1 ng of S. enterica gDNA input.

 Figure 4.
-Reaction product from real-time PCR amplification of Z3276 (178 bp fragment) from 1 ng E. coli O157:H7 gDNA input.
+Reaction product from real-time PCR amplification of invA (288 bp fragment) from 1 ng S. enterica gDNA input.
 Biotium's 100 bp DNA ladder was run in the first lane.
-The 1% agarose 1X TBE gel was post-stained with 3X GelRed in water and imaged on a UVP GelDoc-iT using UV illumination and an ethidium bromide filter (3 second exposure).
+The 1% agarose 1X TBE gel was post-stained with 3X GelRed in water and imaged on a UVP GelDociT using UV illumination and an ethidium bromide filter (3 second exposure).